Bort-Millipede/SuperSerial-Active/README.md

 5. Load the superserial-active-[VERSION].jar file into Burp in the Extender tab.
 The SuperSerial-Active extender will be loaded but will need to be configured before it can be used.

-6. Configure extender in the SuperSerial tab.
+6. Configure Node connection settings in the SuperSerial->"Node Connection Settings" tab.

 	a.
 Set the Node Host.
 It must be set as the domain name or IP address that the target system will use to access the Node